Cliniques universitaires Saint-Luc

-The Cliniques universitaires Saint-Luc (UCLouvain Saint-Luc) is a non-profit academic hospital of the University of Louvain (UCLouvain), located on the university campus of UCLouvain Bruxelles Woluwe in Woluwe-Saint-Lambert, Brussels, Belgium.
+The Cliniques universitaires Saint-Luc (UCLouvain Saint-Luc) is a non-profit academic hospital of the University of Louvain (UCLouvain), located on the university campus of UCLouvain Brussels Woluwe in Woluwe-Saint-Lambert, Brussels, Belgium.
 The hospital opened on 23 August 1976, moving from Leuven to Brussels.

 History

-In 1968 the Catholic University of Louvain acquired some land in the east of Brussels, which did not have a large hospital at that time.
-When the university split in two, the French-speaking departments moved from Leuven to Ottignies to found the new city of Louvain-la-Neuve, except for the medical faculty and health sciences sector, which moved to a newly built Brussels campus, now called UCLouvain Bruxelles Woluwe.
+In 1968, the Catholic University of Louvain acquired some land in the east of Brussels, which did not have a large hospital at that time.
+When the university split in two, the French-speaking departments moved from Leuven to Ottignies to found the new city of Louvain-la-Neuve, except for the medical faculty and health sciences sector, which moved to a newly built Brussels campus, now called UCLouvain Brussels Woluwe.

-It is one of the two main university hospitals of the Université catholique de Louvain, the other being the CHU UCLouvain Namur, in the Walloon province of Namur.
+It is one of the two main university hospitals of the University of Louvain (UCLouvain), the other being the CHU UCLouvain Namur, in Namur Province (Wallonia).

 Research

 Being a teaching and university hospital UCLouvain Saint-Luc continues to do ground breaking medical research.
 For example, the first baby born after ovarian transplant and the first photograph of human ovulation.